careyjames/dns-scout/README.md

    Click Allow Anyway.

 5. **Run DNS Scout**:
-   Open a new terminal window and simply type `dns-scout<version>` to start using the tool.
+   Open a new terminal window and type `dns-scout<version>` to start using the tool.

 That's it!
 You've manually installed DNS-Scout like a true nerd.

+**Here's a breakdown of how each method of storing the API token could be useful:**

+Environment Variable: Useful for users running the program in a controlled environment like a server,
+where setting environment variables is common practice.
+The ```/share/setup-api-token.sh``` script would be helpful for them.

+Command-Line Argument: Useful for those who wish to specify different API tokens for different runs without changing environment variables.
+It could be useful for testing.

+Stored in a File: Ideal for regular users who want to set the API token once and forget it.
+The token will be read from a file in the user's home directory, making it convenient for them.
+If you are on  MacOS, go to System Settings > Security & Privacy and give dns-scout-<version> full disk permissions.